giagiannis/celar-documentation/source/sections/install.rst

    :delim: ;

     common.mode;multi;String;The property indicates whether the IS server will run in 'single' or 'multi' mode. **single:** *1 user, 1 application, 1 deployment.* **multi:** *Multiple users, applications and deployments*.
-When operating in multi mode an extra data source endpoint is needed to provide this information.
-For the purposes of CELAR the IS can only operate in multi mode common.collector;celar;String;Indicates the 'bundle of' connectors that will be used to obtain the needed data dev.debug;TRUE;Boolean;If this option is true the service with log additional information for debugging purposes log.location;/;String;The path where the log files will be saved srv.port;8282;Integer ;The port which the service will listen to. mgm.port;8383;Integer ;Management Interface / Socket Properties.
+When operating in *multi* mode an extra data source endpoint is needed to provide this information.
+For the purposes of CELAR the IS can only operate in *multi* mode common.collector;celar;String;Indicates the 'bundle of' connectors that will be used to obtain the needed data dev.debug;TRUE;Boolean;If this option is *true* the service with log additional information for debugging purposes log.location;/;String;The path where the log files will be saved srv.port;8282;Integer ;The port which the service will listen to. mgm.port;8383;Integer ;Management Interface / Socket Properties.